 Another new feature, that I personally like is the Dim the Display option.
 This option is like the screen brightness dimming option present in almost every cell phone nowadays.
-Obviously, this helps in saving power while in battery mode, but also saves power when you’re not using your computer.
+Obviously, this helps in saving power while in battery mode, but also when you’re not using your computer.
 This is done automatically, and the brightness goes back to your desired level as soon as you move the mouse or use the keyboard.
 Personally, I set the display dimmer at 1 minute.

 Video Playback Settings

-This is undeniably one of the best new features in Windows 7 power optimizations.
+This is undeniably one of the best new features in Windows 7 energy optimizations.
 With the video playback option, you can set the video quality to either degrade to provide more battery time, or you can view your videos at full quality at the cost of faster draining of your battery.
 Trust me, this option does let you get more movie and video minutes out of your notebook than you ever could before.

 When viewing videos, your CPU, GPU and HDD do a lot of work.
 The video option optimizes your computer’s video playback pipeline to provide you either optimized video quality or more battery time.
-Video quality doesn’t take that much of a hit on when set to power savings, but it is somewhat noticeable depending on the video you view.
+Video quality doesn’t take that much of a hit when set to power savings, but it is somewhat noticeable depending on the video you view.

 AHCI Link Power Management